-

 Heart Ablation Opens the Mind

 I have just had an unexpected but incredible insight into the alternate possibilities that my brain might be capable of or that others might naturally possess.
 I recently had to have a heart ablation.
-This procedure is undertaken in order to correct an irregular heartbeat.
-It involves the burning or freezing of some of the…
+This procedure is performed to correct an irregular heartbeat.
+It involves burning or freezing some of the heart tissue to help…

 The Slow, the O-So Slow Rise of Vegetarianism

-As a dietary choice vegetarianism has been around for years.
-I actually became veggie in the mid 1980’s.
-At that time vegetarians weren’t that common.
-It would have been considered a strange and unusual practice to adopt.
+As a dietary choice, vegetarianism has been around for years.
+I actually became a vegetarian in the mid-1980s.
+At that time, vegetarians weren’t that common.
+It would have been considered a strange and unusual practice.
 In fact, vegetarians were probably considered a little bit odd.
-In those days there was no vegetarian options…
+In those days, there were no vegetarian options on the…

 Stand Out Beauty Attracts Attention

 Most of the time, you hardly notice other people.
 You will just walk past them in the street.
 Even for the dedicated people-watcher, the vast majority of those surveyed are quickly overlooked and soon forgotten.
-Plain, ordinary and common makes them uninteresting and unremarkable.
-But every so often you will see someone who captures your…
+Plain, ordinary and common make them uninteresting and unremarkable.
+But every so often, you will see someone who captures your…

 Healthy Eating – How do you Measure the Goodness?